fivethreeo/FreeCAD-Steel_Frame/README.md

 ==================================================================
 Installation:
 ==================================================================

-in FreeCAD 0.16 go to Macro-->Macros
+*THESE INSTALLATION INSTRUCTIONS ARE OUTDATED AND NO LONGER WORK, I WILL BE POSTING INSTALLATION INSTRUCTIONS SOON* in FreeCAD 0.16 go to Macro-->Macros
 Hit the Create Button
 Copy and paste the code from the file Steel_Frame_Creator.py